 The object of investigation is the same that was described within Section 3.2.
-The data for clayous rocks is considered within the case study.
-The results of determining rock thermal conductivity on the basis of the Krischer-Esdorn model are presented within Section 3.2.2.3.
+The data for clayey rocks is considered in the case study.
+The results of determining rock thermal conductivity on the basis of the Krischer-Esdorn model are presented in Section 3.2.2.3.